KhalilBelghouat/StressTestingLoanPortfolio/README.md

 ### About The Data

-The _data_ folder contains the portfolio of outstanding, ane historical, loans as well as economic and financial time series under normal and stressed conditions.
+The _data_ folder contains the portfolio of outstanding, and historical, loans as well as economic and financial time series under normal and stressed conditions.

 ### Model Building and Estimation